Adyen/adyen-commercetools/extension/docs/PaypalIntegration.md

     * `Payment.transactions` contains a transaction with `type='Charge' and state='Initial'`
     * `Payment.custom.fields.returnUrl` contains return URL to which the shopper will be redirected after completion.
 1. Adyen-integration will make a payment request and save following information to the payment object:
-    * request and response with Adyen will be saved in `payment.interfaceInteractions`
+    * `Payment.interfaceInteractions` contains request and response with Adyen
     * `Payment.transactions` with a transaction `type='Charge' and state='Initial'` will be changed to `'Pending'`.
     * `Payment.custom.fields.redirectUrl`
     * `Payment.custom.fields.redirectMethod`
 1. Frontend [redirects shopper](https://docs.adyen.com/developers/payment-methods/paypal#step2redirectshopper) to Paypal.
 1. After shopper finishes the payment, she got redirected back to the shop.
 Backend gets from the query string a parameter `details.payload` and saves the parameter into the Payment custom field `Payment.custom.fields.payload`
 1. Adyen-integration will make a [payment request](https://docs.adyen.com/developers/payment-methods/paypal#step4presentpaymentresult) and save following information to the payment object:
-    * request and response with Adyen will be saved in `payment.interfaceInteractions`
+    * `Payment.interfaceInteractions` contains request and response with Adyen
-    * `payment.transactions` with a transaction `type='Charge' and state='Pending'` will be changed to a new state according to [the returned result code](IntegrationGuide.md#mapping-from-adyen-result-codes-to-ctp-transaction-state).
+    * `Payment.transactions` with a transaction `type='Charge' and state='Pending'` will be changed to a new state according to [the returned result code](IntegrationGuide.md#mapping-from-adyen-result-codes-to-ctp-transaction-state).
     * `pspReference` will be saved in a matching transaction from the previous point in a field `transactionInteractionId`
 1. Frontend presents the results to the shopper.

-Notice: the last step of Adyen-integration is mandatory but it doesn't play any significant role for Adyen.
+*Notice*: the last step of Adyen-integration is mandatory but it doesn't play any significant role for Adyen.
 Funds has already been reserved/transferred after the shopper confirms payment on Paypal.
 Nevertheless, it's important to follow all the steps as it's the only way to get `pspReference` from Adyen.